kirgitgit/copilottest/.github/COPILOT_INSTRUCTIONS.md

 - Mock external dependencies in unit tests

 ## Documentation Requirements
-- Update README.md to keep the documentastion up-to-date
+- Update README.md to keep the documentation up-to-date
 - Document all public APIs with examples
 - Include comments for all block of codes